-The MindConnect Service exposes an API that enables shop floor devices to send data securely and reliable to MindSphere.
-It opens the MindSphere platform to custom applications to collect and send data which shall be stored and used by applications in the cloud.
+The MindConnect Service exposes an API that enables shop floor devices to send data securely and reliably to MindSphere.
+It allows custom applications (agents) to collect and upload data which shall be stored and used by applications in the cloud.

 For accessing this service you need to have the respective roles listed in MindConnect API roles and scopes.